mdn/translated-content/files/zh-cn/web/api/webxr_device_api/index.md

 The WebGL API is extended by the WebXR specification to augment the WebGL context to allow it to be used to render views for display by a WebXR device.

 - {{domxref("WebGLRenderingContextBase.makeXRCompatibile()")}}
   - : Configures the WebGL context to be compatible with WebXR.
 If the context was not initially created with the {{domxref("WebGLContextAttributes.xrCompatible", "xrCompatible")}} property set to `true`, you must call `makeXRCompatible()` prior to attempting to use the WebGL context for WebXR rendering.
-Returns a {{jsxref("promise")}} which resolves once the context has been prepared, or is rejected if the context cannot be configured for use by WebXR.
+Returns a {{jsxref("Promise", "promise")}} which resolves once the context has been prepared, or is rejected if the context cannot be configured for use by WebXR.

 ## 指南与教程